Pay just $7.50 for postage

 If using oven method, preheat oven to 200º F, then turn off.

-Melt the butter and mix with remaining crumble ingredients.
+5- Melt the butter and mix with remaining crumble ingredients.
 Spread on top of the dough.

-Cut the dough in half, leaving two approximately equal squares of dough.
+6- Cut the dough in half, leaving two approximately equal squares of dough.
 Slowly roll the dough from one end to the other so that the crumble mixture is spiraled inside itself.
 Repeat for the other half of the dough, so that you have two long logs of rolled dough.
 Slice each log with a knife to form approximately 8-12 rolls in total.

-Lay each roll onto the topping-lined pan, spiral-side down.
+7- Lay each roll onto the topping-lined pan, spiral-side down.
 Cover with a sheet of parchment paper or wax paper and place inside the warmed oven for 25 minutes to rise.

 After rising, remove the parchment paper and cover the pan with aluminum foil.
 Turn oven up to 350º F (static) or 325º F (convection).

 When done, turn the oven off and open the oven door to let the rolls cool slowly for about 5 minutes.

 After rising, turn to high setting and bake for 2 – 2 1/2 hours, or until a toothpick inserted into the rolls comes out clean.
-(Depending on the temperature of your crock pot, it may take a bit longer, but the good news is that it is hard to overcook them inside the crock pot!)
+Crockpots vary significantly — one I used took 2 hours; another took 6!
+If your crockpot high temperature is in the 212° F range, it will take more like 6 hours to cook through.
+(Although it’s a long wait, the good news is that it smells amazing and it is hard to overcook them inside the crock pot!)